hypriot/arm-compose/README.md

 The only customization is done in the `VERSION` file.
 This file contains the tag to build.

+## Build script

+This steps to build the ARM binary can be found in the drone.yml.

 ## Patches

 There are some file that have to be patched in the upstream repo.
 These files are in the `patches` folder.

 ### Patches for ARM

-For the ARM cpu type we have to patch the Dockerfile to adjust the `FROM` line and downloading a docker deb package.
+For the ARM cpu type we have to patch the Dockerfile to adjust the `FROM` line and downloading a docker deb package as well as the PyInstaller ARM bootloader.

 * Dockerfile

 ### Patches for Drone

 We use Drone to do the Build on a Scaleway server.
-As drone itself runs Docker containers we have to adjust some parts in the dockerindocker build.
+As drone itself runs Docker containers we have to adjust the build to run the container as root.

 * script/build-linux
-* script/build-linux-inner